HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 #### Observations on how the SoA can be implemented

-Given the structure discussed above, consideration has been given to how best to implement/use the planned activities within an Electronic Healthcare Record System; particularly how they can be used to manage the progress of a [ResearchSubject](http://hl7.org/fhir/ResearchSubject) through the study.
+Given the structure discussed above, consideration has been given to how best to implement/use the planned activities within an Electronic Health Record (EHR) System; particularly how they can be used to manage the progress of a [ResearchSubject](http://hl7.org/fhir/ResearchSubject) through the study.

 Having a standard like FHIR does not imply a standard approach to workflow in EHR systems.
 How a Study Plan is executed within the context of a EHR system can vary a great deal; the implementation may not actually exist within the EHR system itself, rather through an external platform (perhaps based on SMART-on-FHIR).
 For the purposes of testing the IG, the following implementation was executed using an external orchestration: